Family Offices in the Middle East - Outlook and Services 2025

 • payment of zakat, a donation of a percentage of a Muslim's savings each year for charity

-• the promotion of halal investing (no investing in arms manufacturing, alcohol, tobacco, gambling, conventional interest-based financial services, pork and pork products, and pornography)
+• the promotion of halal investing (no investments in arms manufacturing, alcohol, tobacco, gambling, conventional interest-based financial services, pork, pork products, and pornography)

 Of course, there is a lot more to learn about Islamic finance.